lbsudo/lbsudo/README.md

 - 🔭 I’m currently working on *Web Dev Essentials Course*

-- 🌱 I’m currently learning: Advanced Pyhon
+- 🌱 I’m currently learning: Advanced Python

 - 🤝 I’m looking to collaborate with Other digital Creators

 - 🎯 2024 Goals: Dive deep into Web3

-- 🚶🏽‍♂️ About me: Love to play piano, guitar and produce music
+- 🚶🏽‍♂️ About me: I love to play piano, and guitar and produce music

 - ✍🏽Checkout my blog: <a href="https://dev.to/lbsudo"> My Blog</a>